Airbus profits rise but A400M problems resurface

 "Given our past history on it, the objective remains to avoid any incremental charge, but we are on the way to assessing it.
 If you ask me whether I can exclude it, I cannot say that this is the case, so it's work in progress," he said.

-Airbus has taken a total of 4.2 billion euros of provisions over the life of the stormy programme (reut.rs/oo0j1l).
+Airbus has taken a total of 4.2 billion euros of provisions over the life of the stormy programme.

 CANCELLATION CLAUSE